 Angel's Story of Recovery

-I have a large extended family of Polish and German heritage.
-Food was a big part of my growing up years and my cousins and I talk about our paternal grandmother, the matriarch of the family, telling us to “Eat, eat, eat!”
+My story begins at 8 years old.
+Both of my parents were alcoholic, my father was cross-addicted to work and my mother struggled with bipolar disorder.
+As the oldest daughter of 3 I did a lot of mothering.
+Praise and continuous compliments of what a “good helper” I was taught me quickly how to be an enthusiastic people pleaser.
+Sweets were my reward for household chores and food became a faithful friend.
+Bakery items, candy bars and chips made me happy and were part of my pay for helping keep things together.
+I have a large extended family of Polish and German heritage so food was a big part of my growing up years.
+My cousins and I talk about our paternal grandmother, matriarch of the family telling us to “Eat, eat, eat!”
 I think she wanted our many mouths full so we stayed quiet.
-I loved her frosted raisin bread.
-She would always encourage everyone to eat more and seemed offended if you did not fill up on her food.
-Her husband, my paternal grandfather, died of gangrene which I now know was a serious complication of his diabetes.
+She encouraged everyone to eat more and seemed offended if you did not fill up on her food.
+Her husband, my paternal grandfather died of gangrene which I now know was a serious complication of his diabetes.
 Back then, nobody talked about food addiction as a primary illness.
+There did not seem to be a solution to compulsive overeating and obesity.

 You can learn more about Angel and her family's work on Epinephrine training and legislation at epifordilly.com